-On 22 September 2020 a public offering was completed through which Lorca Telecom BidCo, S.A.U. (hereinafter, Lorca Telecom BidCo) acquired a controlling interest in the share capital of MásMóvil, S.A. (hereinafter MásMóvil or MásMóvil Group).
+On 22 September 2020 a public offering was completed through which Lorca Telecom BidCo, S.A.U.
+(Lorca Telecom BidCo), a wholly owned subsidiary of the Company, acquired a controlling interest in the share capital of MásMóvil Ibercom, S.A., Parent Company of the MásMóvil Group.